Jorge Zamacona: 2000s

-In fall 2003 Zamacona co-created the ABC police drama 10-8: Officers on Duty with Louis St. Clair.
+In fall 2003, Zamacona co-created the ABC police drama 10-8: Officers on Duty with Louis St. Clair.
 Zamacona worked as an executive producer and writer for the series.
 The series centred on a rookie police officer in Los Angeles County.
 The other executive producers were Aaron Spelling and E. Duke Vincent.
 The series was canceled after airing twelve episodes although fifteen episodes were produced.
 Zamacona contributed to thirteen of those episodes as a writer.
 Zamacona wrote the teleplay for the pilot episode "Brothers in Arms" from a story he co-wrote with St. Clair.
 Supervising producer Denitria Harris-Lawrence wrote the teleplay for the episodes "A Hard Day's Night", "Mercy, Mercy Me" and "Love Don't Love Nobody" from stories by Zamacona and St. Clair.
 Co-executive producer Frank Renzulli wrote the teleplay for the episode "Gun of a Son" from a story by Zamacona and St. Clair.
 Zamacona wrote the teleplay for the episodes "Badlands", "Blood Sugar Sex Magik", "The Wild Bunch" and "Wild and the Innocent" from stories he co-wrote with St. Clair.
 Renzulli and Zamacona co-wrote the episodes "Late for School" and "Gimme Shelter".
 Bradford Winters wrote the teleplay for the episode "Flirtin' with Disaster" from a story by Zamacona and St. Clair.
 Zamacona wrote the episode "Gypsy Road" solo.

-In 2004 Zamacona served as an executive producer for the television feature Silverlake.
+In 2004, Zamacona served as an executive producer for the television feature Silverlake.
 The film starred Kerr Smith.

 Zamacona and St. Clair created a second series in fall 2005.
 The police drama Wanted aired on the TNT network.
 Zamacona once again served as an executive producer and writer for the project.
 Wanted follows a multilateral police taskforce charged with tracking the 100 most wanted criminals.
 The series other executive producers were again Spelling and Vincent.
 Zamacona wrote the teleplay for the pilot from a story he co-wrote with St. Clair.
 Zamacona wrote the teleplay for the episode "The Wild Bunch" from a story he co-wrote with St. Clair.
 Brian Logan wrote the teleplay for the episode "Click, Click, Boom" from a story by Zamacona and St. Clair.

-Zamacona was an active participant in the 2007 Writers Guild of America strike.
+Zamacona participated in the 2007 Writers Guild of America strike.
 He supported royalties for writers based on online streaming of episodes they had written.

-In 2009 Zamacona became a consulting producer and writer for the ABC police drama The Unusuals.
+In 2009, Zamacona became a consulting producer and writer for the ABC police drama The Unusuals.
 The series was created by Noah Hawley and focused on detectives in the New York homicide unit.
 The series was canceled after ten episodes.
 Zamacona wrote the episode "The Dentist".